We're glad you're here!

 Hello!

 5pm church – This is a contemporary style service for all ages, with modern songs and a full band.
 The Lord’s Supper takes place once a month.
 A youth Bible study for those in Years 9-12 takes place beforehand, with most of the youth staying for the service.
+We also share Family Dinner once a month after the service.

 Services generally run for about 1 hour 15 minutes.